pymc-labs/pymc-marketing/docs/source/getting_started/installation/index.md

 pip install git+https://github.com/pymc-labs/pymc-marketing.git
 ```

-## Notebooks

-Create a new Jupyter notebook with either JupyterLab or VS Code.
+Next, we you can create a new Jupyter notebook with either JupyterLab or VS Code.

 ### JupyterLab Notebook